Random Scaling of Emergent Capabilities: Experimental details on synthetic tasks

 \section{Experimental details on synthetic tasks}

-Below we provide more details when training decoder-only language models on the count and addition---with index hints---tasks.
-Hyperparameters are largely adapted from~\citep{zhoualgorithms}.
+Below we provide more details on the \textbf{count} and \textbf{addition} task settings.
+Hyperparameters for our decoder-only Transformer models are largely adapted from~\citep{zhoualgorithms}.
 We train all of our models to convergence on the train distribution.
-Our experiments were run on an internal cluster and all model scales can be run on a single 40GB A100 GPU with gradient accumulation; for count, runs can finish within 2 hours and for addition, runs can finish within 6 hours.
+Our experiments were run on an internal cluster and all model scales can be run on a single 40GB A100 GPU with gradient accumulation; for \textbf{count}, runs can finish within 2 hours and for \textbf{addition}, runs can finish within 6 hours.
+At each scale, we train models from 250 seeds for the count task and 200 seeds for reverse order addition.

-\textbf{Count task: }For all of our training runs, we fix the vocabulary size to 150.
-For evaluation, we compute the exact match (EM) accuracy across all consecutive subsequences of the test length.
+\textbf{Count task: } For all of our training runs, we fix the vocabulary size to 150.
+For thresholded evaluation, we compute the exact match (EM) accuracy across all consecutive subsequences of the test length.

-\begin{itemize} \item \textbf{Model scales:} As mentioned in Section~\ref{sec:methodology_synthetic}, we scale up our models by fixing width and scaling depth and fixing depth and scaling width.
+\begin{itemize} \item \textbf{Model scales:} As mentioned in Sec.~\ref{sec:methodology_synthetic}, we scale up our models by fixing width and scaling depth and fixing depth and scaling width.
 The precise parameters for each variation are as follows.
 For our \textbf{fixed depth experiments}, we fix the network depth to 4 layers and vary width by taking hidden dimensions $\{64, 128, 256, 384, 512, 640, 768, 1024\}$.
 The head dimension is fixed to 64.
 For our \textbf{fixed width experiments}, we fix the hidden dimension to be 512 and vary the depth from $\{1, 2, 4, 6, 8\}$ layers. \item \textbf{Hyperparameters:} We use a learning rate of $1e-3$ with a cosine decay scheduler and weight decay 0.1.
 We set the maximum training duration to be 10000 steps, with batch size 128 and context length 256. \end{itemize}

-\textbf{Reverse Order Addition with Index Hints:} For evaluation, we compute the exact match (EM) accuracy across 500 batches of 128 examples each.
+\textbf{Reverse Order Addition with Index Hints:} For thresholded evaluation, we compute the exact match (EM) accuracy across 500 batches of 128 examples each.

 \begin{itemize} \item \textbf{Model scales:} For our \textbf{fixed depth experiments}, we fix the network depth to 6 layers and vary width by taking hidden dimensions $\{64, 128, 256, 384, 512, 640, 768\}$.
 For our \textbf{fixed width experiments}, we fix the hidden dimension to be 512 and vary the depth from $\{1, 2, 3, 4, 6, 8, 10, 12\}$ layers. \item \textbf{Hyperparameters:} We use a learning rate of $1e-4$ with a cosine decay scheduler and weight decay 0.
 We set the maximum training duration to be 30000 steps, with batch size 64 and context length 512. \end{itemize}